pg-format/pgraphs/README.md

 ### Neptune CSV

 Amazon Neptune graph database also supports import of property graph data in a CSV format called [Gremlin load data format](https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-format-gremlin.html) (but only by Amazon, not by Apache TinkerPop community).
-This CSV format is very similar to the more common [CSV](#csv) format but it also allows to use semicolon in values, escaped as `\;`.
+This CSV format is very similar to the more common [CSV](#csv) format but it also allows to escape the semicolon used as array delimiter as `\;`.

 The example graph is serialized as following, in two files: